 This function checks the password for a given uid. returns true in case of success false if password does not match close()

 - uid (string or int) The uid in the resolver - password (string) the password to check.
-Usually in cleartext classmethod getResolverClassDescriptor()
+Usually in cleartext delete user (uid)

 Hook to close down the resolver after one request